 Ray Grimsinger (He/Him)

-Ray is a proud queer/gay man.
-He received his certification from the Mindfulness Meditation Teacher Certification Program by Jack Kornfield and Tara Brach.
-Ray has been practicing mindfulness meditation since 2018 and has taken the Mindfulness Based Stress Reduction Course (MBSR)created by Jon Kabat Zinn.
-He attended a course titled “The Path of the Bodhisattva” at East Bay Meditation Center where he received a certificate of completion, and formally received the 16 precepts and vows of the Bodhisattva.
-Ray was a volunteer coordinator for EBMC in 2023/24.
-He has studied the Awakening Joy program offered by James Baraz and has studied and learned from many great teachers, including Tara Brach, Joseph Goldstein, Jack Kornfield, Howard Kohn, Vinny Ferraro, James Baraz and Eve Decker.
-Ray considers himself to be a secular and spiritual Buddhist.
-In his teachings, he focuses on aspects of mindfulness that are based on over 2500 years of Buddhist practices and teachings.
-Ray believes in meeting our experiences with non-judgmental, spacious awareness focused on kindness and compassion.
+I am a proud queer/gay man.
+I received my certification from the Mindfulness Meditation Teacher Certification Program by Jack Kornfield and Tara Brach.
+I have been practicing mindfulness meditation since 2018 and have taken the Mindfulness Based Stress Reduction Course (MBSR)created by Jon Kabat Zinn.
+I attended a course titled “The Path of the Bodhisattva” at East Bay Meditation Center where I received a certificate of completion, and formally received the 16 precepts and vows of the Bodhisattva.
+I was a volunteer coordinator for EBMC in 2023/24.
+I have studied the Awakening Joy program offered by James Baraz and have studied and learned from many great teachers, including Tara Brach, Joseph Goldstein, Jack Kornfield, Howard Kohn, Vinny Ferraro, Jill Satterfield and Eve Decker.
+I consider myself to be a secular and spiritual Buddhist.
+In my teachings, I focus on aspects of mindfulness that are based on over 2500 years of Buddhist practices and teachings.
+I believe in meeting our experiences with non-judgmental, spacious awareness focused on kindness and compassion.
+I live with my husband Steve in Oakland, California.